jpvantassel/python3-course/adv/virtualenvironments.md

 _Note:_ The path to the `python.exe` may be quite long and hard to find, for example: `/C/Users/Joe/AppData/Local/Programs/Python/Python38/python`.
-An easier way is to search for `python` at the start menu, `right-click` on the approprate version, and select `open file location`, then copy and path from the top bar of file explorer.
+An easier way is to search for `python` at the start menu, `right-click` on the appropriate version, and select `open file location`, then copy and path from the top bar of file explorer.

 ### Using Virtualenv with Jupyter